jaso-public/cs764-sorter/README.md

 This class contains all of our logic for completing the sort including: graceful degradation, spilling, and merging.

 ### Class Constructor
 The constructor initializes the class' values and ensures that an IO device was created for both the SSD and HDD.
 It begins the sorting algorithm by calling startSort().
+It accepts a pointer to a stream to write statistics about the sorting logic to.
+If this pointer is a null pointer, no statistics will be displayed.

 ### next()
 This method will return the next sorted record.